deanrad/meteor-promise-docs/README.md

 part of the new ES6 JavaScript standard, it would be great if you learn how to use them.

 Now, the secret sauce.
-By wrapping our helper function in `PromiseHelper`, it allows us to return a Promise.
+By wrapping our helper function in `ReactivePromise`, it allows us to return a Promise.
 When that Promise is *resolved*-in other words, when its result has come in- the helper will update.

 *And that's all there is to it!*